Gizmotronn/starsailors/stellarios/cplusplus/settingup.md

 To create and edit C++ files, we're going to need a text editor.
 I'm going to be using  [Visual Studio Code](https://code.visualstudio.com/).
 Any text editor will work, but I'd recommend against using Microsoft Word, or google docs.
 IDEs (Integrated Development Environments) are good text editors as well.

+We're also going to need a compiler - a C++ compiler.
+What a compiler does is it takes your code, and transforms it into a language that your computer can understand.

+### CodeBlocks

+[Codeblocks](http://codeblocks.org) is a free and open-source C++ compiler that can run on different platforms (including Windows, which is what I'm using.)